11 best travel companies for women-only tours for 2025

 • Primary audience: Solo women travelers.

-• Destinations: The Americas, Europe, Asia, Middle East, Africa, and Antarctica.
+• Destinations: The Americas, Europe, Asia, Africa, and Oceania.

 • How to book: Directly via the Women Traveling Together website.